-The functional currency of the Company is euro as the Directors have determined that this reflects the Company's primary economic environment.
-The presentation currency of the financial statements is also euro.
+The functional currency of the Company is the euro as the Directors have determined that this reflects the Company's primary economic environment.
+The presentation currency of the financial sta ements is also the euro.

 New Standards and Interpretations Applicable from 1 January 2018